-Note: You are currently viewing documentation for Moodle 3.0.
-Up-to-date documentation for the latest stable version of Moodle may be available here: MariaDB.
+Note: You are currently viewing documentation for Moodle 3.1.
+Up-to-date documentation for the latest stable version of Moodle is probably available here: MariaDB.

 MariaDB is a MySQL fork that is developed and maintained by original MySQL developers organised under MariaDB Foundation.
 It is considered to be more open and is being distributed as default MySQL compatible database by majority of modern linux distributions.